Scheduled MonumentsEnglandPost medieval formal garden remains and medieval enclosures, Manor Farm

 Post medieval formal garden remains and medieval enclosures, Manor Farm is a scheduled monument protected by Historic England under reference 1016043.
 View the official record →

-Manor Farm is a scheduled ancient monument comprising post-medieval formal garden remains and medieval enclosures located in Lincolnshire.
+Manor Farm, near Lincolnshire, is a complex ancient monument comprising post-medieval formal garden remains and medieval enclosures.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016043.

 Post medieval formal garden remains and medieval enclosures, Manor Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016043.